solarwinds/solarwinds-apm-ruby/test/README.md

-# README for the AppOpticsAPM Test Suite
+# README for the SolarWindsAPM Test Suite

   * [Prerequisites](#prerequisites)
     * [Linux](#linux)